-Sonia Kazovsky Artist, researcher and dramaturg based in Amsterdam, NL.
+Sonia Kazovsky Artist, researcher, dramaturg based in Amsterdam, NL.

 —

-Current and Ongoing Work, Selected Projects and Institutional Collaborations:
+Current and Ongoing Work, Selected Projects, Institutional Collaborations:

 Playground